 Quick Tip #2: Determine Your Desired Lifestyle in Retirement.
 The transition from working life to retirement can be extremely challenging as you begin to have more time on your hands without that large, steady paycheck you’ve been used to for the last 40-years.
 When working on a long-term financial plan, it’s important that you examine your current lifestyle and how it might change in retirement.
 After you re-evaluate your current portfolio, it’s then a good idea to assess whether you’ll have enough saved to still accomplish all that you set out to do in retirement.
 Think about the things that matter most to you, and the goals you have for retirement.
 Whether you want to take some part-time work, stay close to family and friends, volunteer, or travel the world, you must make sure that your retirement strategy accounts for your desired lifestyle.

 Quick Tip #3: Meet with a Qualified Financial Professional.
 You’ve had to overcome challenges and face unfair situations all throughout your life.
 And unfortunately, you’ll likely be faced with more challenges in retirement.
 So make sure you have a dedicated team of experts on your side that you can rely on to offer advice and guidance through it all.
-Click to Request Your Complimentary, No Obligation Financial Review Today!
+Click to Request SCHEDULE YOUR IN-PERSON/VIRTUAL REVIEW TODAY Today!
 We encourage people to do as much research as possible before coming to meet with us to discuss their retirement planning needs.
 Being an active participant in the retirement planning process might help you feel more in control of your financial future.
 We’ll take the time to educate you on all of your options and answer all of your questions during our meeting.
 Our goal is to help you achieve your retirement goals without taking on unnecessary risk.
 And, in the end, we’ll help make sure that you don’t forget to stick to your retirement planning basics.